-If your Mac can't boot up, don't panic.
-The built-in Recovery System can get you up and running
+If your Mac won't start up, don't panic.
+The built-in Recovery System can get you up and running!

 A flashing question mark or flashing globe on boot is one of the scariest sights imaginable to a Mac user.
 It means that the Mac is not finding the system software it needs to continue booting.
 You're not doing anything else on this Mac until this is fixed.

 Since OS X 10.7 Lion, Apple has included the ability for Macs to restart using a special system called the Recovery System.
 Short of a hardware failure, the Mac's Recovery System can help get you back to working order.
-It'll let you reinstall OS X Mavericks over the Internet, provided your Mac can maintain a network connection.
+It'll let you reinstall your current operating system via the internet, provided your Mac can maintain a network connection.

 Don't do this unless you're prepared to, at least for a short time, risk losing all the data on your hard drive.
 You can easily restore from a Time Machine backup, as well.

 The first step is to establish that your Mac's hard drive (or in the case of many newer Macs, flash drive) is in good working order.
-The next step is to reinstall Mavericks.
+The next step is to reinstall the operating system.

-To use Recovery System to reinstall Mavericks, you'll need:
+To use Recovery System to reinstall your Mac's operating system, you'll need: